The Massachusetts Department of Education (DOE )

 The legislature recently amended section 3 of G.L. c.
 71B, the state special education law, to require school committees, upon request by a parent, to grant timely and sufficient access by parents and parent-designated independent evaluators and educational consultants (both of whom are referred to in this guidance as "designees") to a child's current and proposed special education program so that the parent and named designees can observe the child in the current program and any proposed program.
 The law, referred to in this advisory as "the observation law," limits the restrictions or conditions that schools may impose on these observations.
 The purpose of the law is to ensure that parents can participate fully and effectively in determining the child's appropriate educational program.

-Requirements for the Participation of Students with Disabilities in MCAS (manual)
+Requirements for the Participation of Students with Disabilitiess and English Language Learners (includes a flowchart to assist with MCAS Participation Team Decision Making) (manual)

 Administrative Advisory SPED 2002-4 - REVISED: Special Education Students in Out-of-District Placements - Participation in MCAS Testing and High School Graduation Standards (memo)